The following is reproduced from a leaflet titled "APT-P THE INTERCITY DEVELOPMENT TRAIN".

 A. A large proportion of BR's major routes is curved.
-To enable trains of conventional design go round curves and maintain adequate passenger comfort they have to slow down for many bends and accelerate away. helps to minimise the speed reduction.
+To enable trains of conventional design go round curves and maintain adequate passenger comfort they have to slow down for many bends and accelerate away.
+Canting the track - raising the outer rail above the level of the inner - helps to minimise the speed reduction.
 By developing a train which curves faster and still keep passengers comfortable, we save time and fuel enabling BR to sell shorter journey times and keep costs down.

 Q. How does APT achieve this?